Smooth profinite groups, I: geometrizing Kummer theory

 \section{$(G,M)$-torsors and Yoneda extensions.}

-Let $G$ be a profinite group $G$.
-Let $A$ be a $G$-group, i.e. a group equipped with a (naive) action of $G$.
-Then, there is a well-known bijection between the set $H^1(G,A)$, and isomorphism classes of $G$-equivariant principal homogeneous spaces (torsors) of $A$.
-In this section, we provide needed extensions of this fact, especially to the context of $G$-equivariant torsors under $(G,\mathcal{O}_S)$-modules.
-Our basic tool (see Proposition \ref{equaffext}) is Yoneda's smart interpretation of torsors, as equivalence classes of extensions \cite{Y}.
+Let $G$ be a profinite group.
+Let $A$ be a $G$-group, i.e. a group equipped with a naive action of $G$.
+There is a well-known bijection between the set $H^1(G,A)$ and isomorphism classes of $G$-equivariant principal homogeneous spaces (torsors) of $A$.
+In this section, this correspondence is extended to the context of $G$-equivariant torsors under $(G,\mathcal{O}_S)$-modules.
+A main tool (see Prop. \ref{equaffext}) is Yoneda's interpretation of torsors, as equivalence classes of extensions \cite{Y}.